Bevan French: 2016

 In February, French participated in Eels' 2016 NRL Auckland Nines tournament win, scoring 8 tries in the tournament, the record for most tries in a Nines tournament.
 He was also named in the team of the tournament.
-In Round 12 of the 2016 NRL season, French made his NRL debut against the Newcastle Knights, scoring a try in the 20-18 win at Hunter Stadium.
-In Round 15, against the South Sydney Rabbitohs, French scored his first double in Parramatta's 30-12 win at ANZ Stadium.
-In Round 17, against the Cronulla-Sutherland Sharks, French scored his first hat-trick of tries in Parramatta's 34-24 loss at Shark Park.
-In the last two matches of the regular season, French switched with Michael Gordon to play from the wing to fullback, scoring two hat-tricks in two weeks in a row in Parramatta's 30-18 win against the St. George Illawarra Dragons and 40-18 win against the New Zealand Warriors.
-French quickly went on to be a try-scoring sensation in his debut season the NRL, being the club's highest try-scorer with 19 tries in 13 matches in the 2016 NRL season.
+In Round 12 of the 2016 NRL season, French made his NRL debut against the Newcastle Knights, scoring a try in the 2018 win at Hunter Stadium.
+In Round 15, against the South Sydney Rabbitohs, French scored his first double in Parramatta's 3012 win at ANZ Stadium.
+In Round 17, against the Cronulla-Sutherland Sharks, French scored his first hat-trick in Parramatta's 3424 loss at Shark Park.
+In the last two matches of the regular season, French switched with Michael Gordon to play from the wing to fullback, scoring two hat-tricks in two weeks in a row in Parramatta's 3018 win against the St. George Illawarra Dragons and 4018 win against the New Zealand Warriors.
+French went on to be a try-scoring sensation in his debut season the NRL, being the club's highest try-scorer with 19 tries in 13 matches in 2016.

 2017

-On 10 February 2017, French represented the Indigenous All Stars against the World All Stars in the 2017 All Stars match, playing off the interchange bench in the 34-8 win at Hunter Stadium.
-French played 16 games for Parramatta in the 2017 season scoring 9 tries but missed most of the season with a troubling hamstring injury.
-French injured himself just before the start of the finals series, Parramatta's first in eight seasons and missed both finals games against Melbourne and North Queensland.
+On 10 February 2017, French represented the Indigenous All Stars against the World All Stars in the 2017 All Stars match, playing off the interchange bench in the 348 win at Hunter Stadium.
+French played 16 games for Parramatta in the 2017 seasonscoring 9 triesbut missed most of the season with a hamstring injury.
+French was injured just before the start of the finals seriesParramatta's first in eight seasonsand missed both finals games against Melbourne and North Queensland.